A quick GitLab SSH key configuration example

 These quick tutorials will get you working with Git and the secure shell in no time. |

-Accept all of the defaults when prompted for a passphrase or a special storage location.
 By default, all GitLab SSH keys must go in an .ssh folder under the user’s home directory.
 Furthermore, a blank passphrase is acceptable unless your organization’s compliance rules state otherwise.

-Copy the public SSH key
+Copy the public GitLab SSH key

 Log into GitLab and click on your account preferences.